"Everyone is a star and deserves to shine" - Marilyn Monroe

 Each area is revisited every year to allow children to build on prior learning and the lessons provide a progressive programme.
 Kapow Primary supports the requirements of the Equality Act through direct teaching, for example learning about different families, the negative effect of stereotypes and celebrating differences, in addition to the inclusion of diverse teaching resources throughout the lessons.

-We recognise that PSHE is taught doesn’t have to be taught within ‘PSHE lesson’ and that the magic of PSH allows it to be taught and applied through daily practices such as assemblies, school clubs, school events as well as break times and across other curriculum subjects.
+We also recognise that RSE/ PSHE can be taught and applied through daily practices such as assemblies, school clubs, school events as well as break times and across other curriculum subjects.

 Victoria Road, Nottingham, Nottinghamshire NG10 5JD